Bayesian Statistics: An A/B Tester’s Quick and Hype-Free Primer

 For instance:

-1. There is data that shows Bayesian testing is faster and the preferred choice for interactive experiments:
+- Some data shows Bayesian testing is faster and the preferred choice for interactive experiments:

 Since the Bayesian paradigm allows experimenters to formally quantify belief and incorporate additional knowledge, it is faster than traditional statistical analysis.